the-cc-dev/fieldmaster/readme.txt

 == Frequently Asked Questions ==

-= Q. I have a question =
+= I have a question =
-A. Chances are, someone else has asked it.
+Chances are, someone else has asked it.
 Check out the support forum at: https:goldhat.ca.

+= What is different from ACF Pro? =
+Currently not much, but enhancements are planned including collapsible repeater fields, additional field types bundled into core, object-oriented exports, better field rendering and theming support.

 == Screenshots ==